 How To Avoid a Life Sentence of Minimum Payments:

 What’s the solution?
-First, avoid the prison of monthly payments by paying for your needs and wants with cash.
+First, avoid the prison of monthly payments by paying for your needs and wants with cash or debit card.
 If you are using a credit card, ensure that you have the funds to pay it off in full every month.

 Second, be mindful of interest rates on your current debts.
 I encouraged my client to go to her credit union and see if she could do a balance transfer to a card with a lower rate.
 A 4-5% reduction could really accelerate her payoff.

 Third, always pay more than the minimum due on any debts that you have.
 I helped my client make a plan to pay extra on those months when her large cash infusions come into her seasonal business.
 By following these steps, you can make your prison break from monthly payments and know the sweet joy of being DEBT FREE!